facebook pixel code for steps initiative

 We only host placements when we are confident we have the capacity to appropriately onboard, train and support individuals to succeed in those placements.
 This ensures maximum benefit for those enrolled in placements or partnering on a project with us.
 While we state an approximate number of placements available each term, these are estimated maximums, subject to change and STEPS is under no obligation to host a certain number of placements in any given term.

-Placement Format
+Placement and Volunteer Format

 STEPS is a national charity and social enterprise with partners and projects from coast to coast.
 We currently have staff working from five provinces and welcome expressions of interest from across Canada.